Do car insurance companies check police records?

 Don’t hide your driving past from an insurance company.
 There are ways that the carrier can find out that you’ve run into problems over the years.

 Be honest and upfront when you’re getting quotes.
-Once you know what’s on your report, you can use an online system and get your instant rate quotes.
+Once you know what’s on your police accident report, you can use an online system and get your instant rate quotes.

 Try our FREE online quote tool and start comparison shopping today!
 Enter your ZIP code below to find the best rates for you!